OfficeDev/office-js-docs-pr/excel/resources/rangeborder.md

 		}
 });
 ```
-The example below adds grid border around the range.
+The example below adds a grid border around the range.

 ```js
 Excel.run(function (ctx) {